 This is the first experience of cooperation between Promobot and specialized secondary educational establishments of the United States.
 The project was launched back in 2020, but due to the pandemic, the introduction of the robot had to be postponed indefinitely.
 Due to lifting of restrictions in North Carolina, the management of the institution took a decision to resume classes involving the robot.

-Promobot company was founded in 2015 in Perm, Russia.
-Since the same year it has been the resident of The Skolkovo Innovation Center.
+Promobot company was founded in 2015 in Perm.
 Today Promobot is the largest manufacturer of autonomous service robots in Europe.
 Promobots work in 43 countries worldwide as administrators, promoters, consultants, guides and concierges, replacing or supplementing “live” employees.
-Promobots can be found in Sberbank offices, the State Central Museum of Contemporary History of Russia, Multifunctional Center (MFC), Baltimore-Washington International Airport, Dubai Mall.
-All of the company products are developed and produced in Russia.
+Promobots can be found in offices, the State Central Museum of Contemporary History, Multifunctional Center (MFC), Baltimore-Washington International Airport, Dubai Mall.